abdulrehman104/Next-React-Documents/step01_Introduction/readme.md

 ---

-## Difference b/w Library & Framework:

-### Library:

-• A library is like having a collection of specialized tools and resources that you can use for specific tasks during the construction process.

-• It offers pre-written code snippets, functions, and utilities to simplify common tasks or add specific functionalities.

-### Framework:

-• A framework is like having a comprehensive blueprint and a complete set of construction tools for building a house.
-• It provides a structured approach and predefined conventions for organizing your project and implementing functionalities.

-### So we can use React as a library and next.js as a Framework.

 ## React.Js:

 React is a JavaScript library used to build user interfaces for web applications.
 We use React because it simplifies the process of creating dynamic and interactive web pages.
 It allows developers to build reusable components, manage state efficiently, and update the user interface quickly and seamlessly.
 With React, we can create complex web applications with smooth and responsive user experience, making development faster and more efficient.

-### Benefits of React.js:

 ## Next.js:

 In web development, Next.js is a popular framework built on top of React.js that simplifies the process of building server-rendered React applications.
 Here's why developers use Next.js:

 Next.js is a tool that helps beginners to build websites using React.js more easily.
 It handles things like making your website load fast and show up well on search engines.
 It also helps with creating different pages for your website and connecting them together smoothly.
 Overall, it makes building websites with React.js simpler for beginners.

-### Benefits of Next.js:

-Next.js offers several benefits for web developers, including:

-1. Server-Side Rendering (SSR): Next.js supports server-side rendering, which improves performance by generating HTML for each page on the server.
-2. Static Site Generation (SSG): Next.js provides static site generation, allowing you to pre-render your website as static HTML files at build time.
-3. Built-in Routing: Next.js comes with a built-in routing system that simplifies the process of creating multi-page applications.

-Overall, Next.js offers a powerful combination of performance, flexibility, and developer productivity, making it an excellent choice for building modern web applications and websites

 ## Installation: